I’m frequently asked how we manage to live a healthy life while travelling.

 But there is an incredible amount of freedom, personal control, and adaptability to your desires that comes with travel.
 It’s mostly stress-free living.

 The stress that arises, like missed buses, running out of money or feeling lonely, are generally uplifting stresses, because they present challenges you’re forced to solve.
 Generally, you work yourself out of the trouble, with a gleeful smile and pat on the back – look how clever you are.
 There’s generally no space for wallowing, complaining or sitting around waiting for the solution to find you.
-If you don’t get up and take action, you’re screwed.
+If you don’t get up and take action, you’re in trouble!

 It’s hugely empowering.

 Travel gifts you with the opportunity to get to know and like yourself and live true to that authenticity.
 (Click to tweet this)

 That eliminates stress and replaces it with a calm, confident demeanor, which usually embraces happiness more.

 If things get too much, just slip into the hammock and swing awhile with a good book.
 (Just skip the chip and dip with it.
 Grab a coconut and a chocolate ball instead.)